mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How does a trace's impedance change with respect to frequency?
 - Describe some sources of reflection on a PCB (any any interfaces).
 How can these reflections be minimized?
 - How do any interfaces in the transmission path impact signal quality and reflections?
 What are some interfaces that may introduce distortion?
-- I have a two-layer PCB buit but when I get it, the manufacturer made a mistake and the substrate layer is twice as thick as it should be.
+- I have a two-layer PCB built but when I get it, the manufacturer made a mistake and the substrate layer is twice as thick as it should be.
 How does this impact the characteristic impedance?
 What could I do to fix it?

 #### Board-Level Termination
 - If external termination components are used, where should they be placed?
 On the source, sink, or somewhere in between?